-Expert & Off-Piste Skiing Kitzbuhel
+Expert and Off-Piste Skiing Kitzbuhel.

 Real experts can always find good skiing just off the marked trails.
 Some of the best placess are beyond the Pengelstein Peak where the Hochsauerkaser Piste (55), drops to the west and the Schwarzkogel (56) runs to the east, both offer great off-piste possibilities at any point for an expert skier.